Project

 Actions #3

-Updated by Helmut Hummel almost 9 years ago
+Updated by Helmut Hummel over 9 years ago

 The fix here would be to make the install tool a completely independent package, which can be just removed on live systems.